 Program – We will provide a funeral mass worship aid.

 Reception – The Altar Guild has a funeral reception ministry.
+If you would like to request a reception please allow at least two days notification and how many people may be attending.
+There is no charge for the space if it is available.
 Finger foods and refreshments are provided, and it is a nice opportunity for you to greet friends without the stress of hosting at your home.
-There is no charge for this service.
-If you would like to request a reception please allow at least two days notification and how many people may be in attendance.

 Rite of Committal – This is a very short rite at the cemetery, about 5 minutes long.
 The presider may be a priest, deacon, or a qualified lay minister.
 A final resting place for all remains is part of the Catholic funeral rite.

 Donations: There is no charge for the funeral mass.
+In our experience families ask about a stipend for individuals helping at the mass (priest, deacon, pianist, soloist, servers) if the funeral home has not already done so.
+Should you wish to do so, cash or checks, please, made out to the individaul.
 Often families ask if they can make a contribution to the church.
 Should you desire to give a gift to the church, the check can be made out to Bereavement Ministry-HFN.
-In our experience families may make a gift to others involved in the funeral (priest, deacon, pianist, soloist, altar servers, funeral reception committee, etc.).
-Should you desire to do so, cash or checks made out to the individual.
-Again, note that there is no charge to celebrate a funeral liturgy at Holy Family.
 This information is simply provided as we are often asked by families what might be appropriate.

 If you have any questions about funeral planning, please contact Sharon Gross.